 There was a season when I had a hard time finding my groove.
 I had the whole day to get things done since the kids were in school, but I was still struggling to be productive.
 Why was I feeling so unaccomplished and overwhelmed at the end of each week?

 Here’s a good example of just how scattered my brain can be:

 I sit down to work, then suddenly remember that I needed to get something important at the store.
-I close the laptop, stop everything and run to the store.
+I close the laptop, stop everything, and run to the store.
 On my way home, I pass the post office, which reminds me of the package I needed to ship.
-Back at home I’d look for the allusive package and realize just how dirty my floors are.
+Back at home I’d look for the elusive package and realize just how dirty my floors are.
 I stop everything and grab the vacuum and out of the corner of my eye, I see my laptop and notebook, still waiting for me.

 I had no boundaries in the different areas of my life.
-Family, home and work were getting all mixed up.
+Family, home, and work were getting all mixed up.
 Something had to give!
 I needed to set some boundaries.

 What is Time Blocking?

 Time Blocking is a time management tool that will help you create structure in your days for various types of tasks.
 Time blocking is a method that encourages focus by eliminating distractions, helping you to get more done.

 Time blocking is not simply writing tasks on a calendar, it is structuring your days in an effective way to help you to focus more and avoid distractions.
 It will help you to create a rhythm to your day that encourages great productivity.

 Using a time blocking template can help you improve your focus.

 The time blocking method is also called block scheduling, time boxing, or time chunking.
 I tend to use the terms interchangeably.